getsentry/sentry-docs/src/collections/_documentation/platforms/cocoa/index.md

 ## Testing if the SDK works

-The simplest way to figure out if the SDK is setup correctly and connected to your Sentry project, just simply capture a message:
+To validate that the SDK is correctly set up and connected to your Sentry project, capture a test message:

 {% include components/platform_content.html content_dir='captureMessage' %}